Vixtorbir/TheGoonies_NimcomVideogames/UI.md

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/0001.png)

-Before starting the game appear the punctuations of all the arcade machine.
+Before starting the game appear the highest punctuations of the people who played that arcade machine.
 The user will see at the top the best punctuation.
 If he want to see the list of the best punctuations have to start another game.

 ![](https://github.com/nicobabot/OutZone_AlchemistStudio/blob/master/Wiki%20material/UI/0003.png)